flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### Network validators

 - `Validators.ip()`: Checks if the field contains a properly formatted `Internet Protocol` (IP) address.
+It may check for either `IPv4`, or `IPv6` or even for both.
 - `Validators.url()`: Checks if the field contains a properly formatted `Uniform Resource Locators` (URL).
 - TODO `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
-- TODO `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude. - `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.
+- TODO `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude.
+- TODO `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.
 - TODO `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
 - TODO `FormBuilderValidators.phoneNumber()` - requires the field's value to be a valid phone number.
 - TODO `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.

 ### Numeric validators

-- `Validators.between(min, max)`: Checks if the field contains a number that is in the range [min, max].
+- `Validators.between(min, max)`: Checks if the field contains a number that is in the inclusive range [min, max].
 - `Validators.greaterThan(reference)`: Checks if the field contains a number that is greater than `reference`.
 - `Validators.greaterThanOrEqualTo(reference)`: Checks if the field contains a number that is greater than or equal to `reference`.
 - `Validators.lessThan(reference)`: Checks if the field contains a number that is less than `reference`.